Dick Clark's New Year's Rockin' Eve: Depictions in other media

 As New Year's Rockin' Eve gained prominence in American pop culture as an annual mainstay, Clark made appearances in other television series and films to reference his role.

 During a Y2K-themed short in The Simpsons 1999 Halloween special "Treehouse of Horror X", Clark made a cameo appearance hosting a New Year's Eve event in Springfield.
-In a satirical nod to his perennially youthful appearance, the Y2K bug causes the emcee to melt and expose him as actually being a robot.
-In a commentary with one of the episode's writers, Ron Hauge, for the show's Season 11 DVD release, Clark said that the episode garnered the "biggest response" he had ever gotten from anything he had ever done.
-Clark also made an appearance during the pilot episode of fellow Matt Groening series Futurama, "Space Pilot 3000", where the emcee (now portrayed as a head preserved in a jar) is seen hosting New Year's Rockin' Eve 3000.
+In a satirical nod to his perennially youthful appearance, the Y2K bug causes the host to melt and expose him as actually being a robot.
+In a commentary with one of the episode's writers, Ron Hauge, for the show's season 11 DVD release, Clark said that the episode received the "biggest response" he had ever gotten from anything he had ever done.
+Clark also made an appearance during the pilot episode of fellow Matt Groening series Futurama, "Space Pilot 3000", where the host (now portrayed as a head preserved in a jar) is seen hosting New Year's Rockin' Eve 3000.

-In the 1994 film Forrest Gump, footage of Clark from the first edition of New Year's Rockin' Eve is seen on a television at a bar during a scene of the film taking place on New Year's Eve in 1972.
+In the 1994 flim Forrest Gump, footage of Clark from the first two editions of New Year's Rockin' Eve were edited together and can be seen on a television at a bar and when Jenny left her home during a scene of the film being held on New Year's Eve in 1972.
 New Year's Rockin' Eve itself was the subject of a 1999 episode of Friends, "The One with the Routine", in which Janine invites Joey, Ross, and Monica to attend an in-universe taping for the special as audience members.

+In the last 1995 episode of Mad About You, "New Year's Eve", the 1996 ball drop is stuck for an extended time because of tangled lines.
+Clark appears in a cameo appearance from his living room lamenting that he missed this unique occurrence on "the one time I decided to stay home," although in reality, Clark did host the 1996 edition.